feaselkl/Eyes-On-The-Prize/PITCHME.md

 ### Bar Versus Column Chart

 Choose a bar chart if:
-* Category names are long-term
+* Category names are lengthy
 * You have a **lot** of categories
 * You have relatively few periods (ideally, 1)